anp-scp/package_resolving_game/README.md

 1. **Web Version (Fast)**: [View on Web](https://anp-scp.github.io/package_resolving_game/)
 2. **Streamlit Version (Sometimes slow)**: [View on Streamlit](https://package-puzzle.streamlit.app/)

+NOTE: The source code for the web version is in the `docs` dir.
+The name is kept as `docs` such that GitHub pages can fetch static files from the directory.
+GitHub pages only `docs` name for static files.

 ## 🎮 How to Play